AngeloFinassi/NuControl/README.md

 -Delete files from the system

 ## Expected Spreadsheet Format
-The spreadsheet must follow this exact format for the dashboard to work properly, as the spreadsheet-backend interaction was based on a model.
+The spreadsheet must follow this exact format for the dashboard to work properly, as the spreadsheet-backend interaction was based on a model. there is a 'example.csv' showing how must being the file

 | data       | descrição  | valor   |
 | ---------- | ---------- | ------- |